angular/ngSocket/README.md

 Open localhost:8081/test-app.html and watch browser console and node console to see messages passing

 ### Distribute
-`$ ./dist.sh` For now just copies `src/ngSockets` to the root (bower ignores src/ and test, plus pretty much everything else)
+`$ ./dist.sh` For now just copies `src/ngSocket.js` to the root (bower is configured to ignore src/ and test, plus pretty much everything else)

 ## TODO
  * Add support for close method
  * Automatic re-connection when connection lost
  * Consider support for ArrayBuffer and Blob datatypes
  * Add `onerror` to allow applications to respond to socket errors in their own ways
  * Expand on the built-in `readyState` constants to include implementation-specific states (like "Re-connecting")
  * Return a promise when calling `send()`
+ * Be able to cancel a send without looking it up in an array.
+ * Rewrite in ES6